mg-wunna/mg-wunna/public/blogs/architectures-of-modern-front-end-applications/content.md

-# Architectures of Modern Front-end Applications

-Modern frontend applications need to be flexible, scalable, and maintainable.
-Let's explore different architectural approaches that can help achieve these goals.

 ## What's Beyond Just "Folder Structure"?

 Many developers think architecture is just about organizing folders, but it's much more than that.
 Good architecture includes: